BaAmadoCamunas/cybersecurity/siem-investigations/README.md

-# Phishing Analysis
+# SIEM Investigations

-This section focuses on investigating phishing attacks through email analysis, link inspection and threat intelligence techniques.
+This section focuses on investigating security alerts using SIEM platforms such as Splunk and Elastic Stack.

 ## Overview

-The goal of this section is to simulate real SOC phishing investigations, identifying malicious emails and extracting indicators of compromise (IOCs).
+The goal is to analyze logs, correlate events, and triage alerts in order to identify potential security incidents.

 Topics may include:
-- Email header analysis
+- Alert triage and investigation
-- Malicious URL investigation
+- Log correlation
-- IOC extraction and enrichment
+- Splunk-based analysis
-- Phishing campaign analysis
+- Elastic Stack investigations

 ## Status